tangentsoft/pidp8i/doc/cc8-manual.md

 3.  `p8.c` &rarr; `p8.sb` &rarr; `CC2.SV`: The token to SABR code
     converter section of the compiler.

-4.  `libc.c` &rarr; `libc.sb` &rarr; `LIBC.RL`: The C library linked to
-    any program built with CC8, including the stages above, but also to your own programs.
+There is also `libc.c` &rarr; `libc.sb` &rarr; `LIBC.RL`, the [C library](#libc) linked to any program built with CC8, including the stages above, but also to your own programs.

-If you are not changing the OS/8 CC8 source code, you needn't run the `cc8-tu56-update` script or build the OS/8 version of CC8 by hand.

-The PiDP-8/I build system's OS/8 RK05 media build script copies those files and the other files required for building C programs under OS/8 to the appropriate OS/8 volumes: `CC?.SV` on `SYS:`, and everything else on `DSK:`.
+All of these binaries end up on the automatically-built OS/8 boot disk:
+`CC?.SV` on `SYS:`, and everything else on `DSK:`, based on the defaults our OS/8 distribution is configured to use when seeking out files.

 Input programs should go on `DSK:`.
 Compiler outputs are also placed on `DSK:`.

+[cctu]: /file?fn=media/os8/scripts/cc8-tu56.os8
+[os8r]: ./os8-run.md

 <a id="nfeat" name="features"></a>